microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 2 - Basic Styling/User Story 2 - Personalize Website.md

 ![Copy Image](/Track_1_ToDo_App/Sprint-02%20-%20Web%20Application/images/CopyImage-S2-F2-US2-01.png)

 #### 3. Update the CSS File to include the Background Picture
-Replace the code in your`styles.css` file with the following code to set the background image of the body:
+Replace the code in your `style.css` file with the following code to set the background image of the body:

 ```css
 body {